Aliases for AKAP11 Gene

 GeneCards Summary for AKAP11 Gene

 AKAP11 (A-Kinase Anchoring Protein 11) is a Protein Coding gene.
-Among its related pathways are Activation of cAMP-Dependent PKA and G Protein Signaling Pathways.
+Among its related pathways are Activation of cAMP-Dependent PKA and Signal transduction_PKA signaling.
 GO annotations related to this gene include protein kinase A binding and protein phosphatase 1 binding.
 An important paralog of this gene is SPHKAP.

 UniProtKB/Swiss-Prot for AKAP11 Gene